TicianoH/ansible-proxmox/README.md

 # Prerequisites

-You should have [Ansible](https://github.com/ansible/ansible) installed on a the system that will run the playbook.
+You should have [Ansible](https://github.com/ansible/ansible) installed on the system that will run the playbook.

 To install the prerequisites, run `ansible-galaxy install -r requirements.yml`.